4.9-Stars

 • Place your surge protector in a cool, dry place.
 Extreme temperatures and humidity can damage surge protectors.

-If you notice that your surge protector is not working properly, it is best to replace it immediately.
+If your surge protector is not working correctly, it is best to replace it immediately.
 A faulty surge protector can damage your devices.

 Can You Measure The Lifespan?

-You can measure the lifespan of a surge protector in joules.
-As such, a 500-joule surge suppressor may work well but is not efficient in protecting your devices from power surges of higher voltage.
-So, you must choose surge protectors according to the wattage of your devices.
+You can measure a surge protector’s lifespan in joules.
+As such, a 500-joule surge suppressor may work well but is inefficient in protecting your devices from power surges of higher voltage.
+So, it would be best if you chose surge protectors according to your devices’ wattage.

 You must consider the protective capabilities of the surge protector as well.
 The device’s protection usually lasts around 3-5 years, according to the amount of energy it tackles.

 Although most surge protectors can work without protection, we do not recommend using them for long.
-If the surge protector is not rated for a high-voltage power surge, it is best to replace it as soon as the protection level of the surge protector wears out.
+If the surge protector is not rated for a high-voltage power surge, it is best to replace it as soon as the protection level wears out.

 How To Check The Amount Of Joules Left In Your Surge Protector?